 After obtaining equity interests in PFI Foods, the Company does not have significant influence over PFI Foods and elected to measure investment in PFI Foods, without a readily determinable fair value, at cost adjusted for changes resulting from impairments, if any, and observable price changes in orderly transactions for the identical or similar securities of the same issuer.
-As of December 31, 2022 and 2023, the Company made a qualitative assessment and considered there were impairment indicators that investment in PFI Foods were impaired as of December 31, 2022 and 2023, respectively, as it was significantly behind the forecasted revenue growth target and there has been a declining trend of the plant-based meat industry performance.
-In determining the fair value of the investment in PFI Foods, the Company made estimates and judgments regarding the cash flow forecasts of PFI Foods, the weighted average cost of capital of 14.6% (2022: 15.2%, 2021: nil) and the discount for lack of marketability of 20.0% (2022: 20.0%, 2021: nil) applied to the projected cash flows with the assistance of an independent valuation firm.
-As a result, the investment in PFI Foods was written down to its fair value and the difference of nil, RMB22,705,285 and RMB7,934,161 between its fair value and the carrying value as of December 31, 2021, 2022 and 2023 was included in "impairment loss for equity investments accounted for using measurement alternative" in the consolidated statements of operations and comprehensive loss for the years ended 2021, 2022 and 2023, respectively.
+As of December 31, 2023 and 2024, the Company made a qualitative assessment and considered there were impairment indicators that investment in PFI Foods were impaired as of December 31, 2023 and 2024, respectively, as it was significantly behind the forecasted revenue growth target and there has been a declining trend of the plant-based meat industry performance.
+In determining the fair value of the investment in PFI Foods, the Company made estimates and judgments regarding the cash flow forecasts of PFI Foods, the weighted average cost of capital of 13.2% (2023: 14.6%, 2022: 15.2%) and the discount for lack of marketability of 20.0% (2023: 20.0%, 2022: 20.0%) applied to the projected cash flows with the assistance of an independent valuation firm.
+As a result, the investment in PFI Foods was written down to its fair value and the difference of RMB22,705,285, RMB7,934,161 and RMB5,645,887 between its fair value and the carrying value as of December 31, 2022, 2023 and 2024 was included in "impairment loss for equity investments accounted for using measurement alternative" in the consolidated statements of operations and comprehensive loss for the years ended 2022, 2023 and 2024, respectively.

 On May 26, 2022, the Company purchased 431 series seed preferred shares from Good Food Technologies (Cayman) Limited ("Good Food") for a cash consideration of US\$0.1million (equivalent to RMB0.7 million), for 1.43% equity interests.
 The Company does not have significant influence over Good Food and elected to measure the equity investment without a readily determinable fair value at cost adjusted for changes resulting from impairments, if any, and observable price changes in orderly transactions for the identical or similar securities of the same issuer.
-As of December 31, 2022 and 2023, the Company made a qualitative assessment and considered there were impairment indicators that investment in Good Food were impaired as of December 31, 2023, as it suffered significant loss and the net liabilities amounting to approximately RMB13.6 million.
+As of December 31, 2022 and 2023, the Company made a qualitative assessment and considered there were impairment indicators that investment in Good Food was impaired as of December 31, 2023, as it suffered significant loss and the net liabilities amounting to approximately RMB13.6 million.
 As a result, the investment in Good Food was written down to nil as of December 31, 2023.